 Ride the Seibu Rindoh Forest Path, a coastal road which follows the western side of Yakushima.
 This ride is anywhere from 25km to 50km, depending on where you start and finish, with numerous pick-up points along the way should you wish to stop early.
-This ride can be anywhere from 3 to 7 hours depending on which stops you make and the photos you take.
+The ride can last from 3 to 7 hours depending on which stops you make and the photos you take.

-You will be picked up from your accommodation and drive down to the start of the ride.
-Along the way, your driver will point out things of interest and even stop at a couple of breathtaking waterfalls for some photo opportunities.
-Once geared up, you will be given some instructions on the bike and road rules (if you are unfamiliar with the Japanese road system), then you're off!
-You'll be riding by yourselves but you have a support van with you the whole way which can make as many or few stops for you as you wish.
+You will be picked up from your accommodation and driven down to the start of the ride.
+Along the way, your driver will point out sights of interest and even stop at a couple of breathtaking waterfalls for some photo opportunities.
+Once geared up, you will be given instructions on the bike and road rules (if you are unfamiliar with the Japanese road system), then you're off!
+You'll be riding by yourselves but you have a support van with you the whole way which can make as many stops as you wish.

 Yakusugiland is a great way to experience Yakushima if you only have a small amount of time but want a hike that experiences true mountain trails without going deep into the island.